Carbon-Twelve-C12/supernova/SuperNova Overview.md

 The project is currently at version 0.9.7 in a **RELEASE CANDIDATE** state with the following component statuses:

-**Overall Progress: Phase 3 Complete, Phase 4 In Progress**
+**Overall Progress: Phase 4 Complete, Phase 5 In Progress**

-The project has successfully completed Phase 1 (Core Blockchain Foundations), Phase 2 (Network and Transaction Propagation), and Phase 3 (Quantum Resistance & Security Hardening), and is now moving into Phase 4 (Lightning Network Implementation).
-This marks another significant milestone in our development roadmap, establishing the security foundations necessary for a robust, future-proof blockchain.
+The project has successfully completed Phase 1 (Core Blockchain Foundations), Phase 2 (Network and Transaction Propagation), Phase 3 (Quantum Resistance & Security Hardening), and Phase 4 (Environmental Features), and is now moving into Phase 5 (Lightning Network Implementation).
+This marks another significant milestone in our development roadmap, establishing comprehensive environmental features for a sustainable, future-proof blockchain.

 Component breakdown: